-If you’ve picked up a brand new Amazon Echo Show or Amazon Echo Spot, no doubt you’ll be keen to leverage that neat screen.
-After all, Alexa with a screen offers loads of new possibilities – but you’d also be forgiven for wondering exactly what skills work with an Echo display.
+If you’ve picked up a brand new Amazon Echo Show or Amazon Echo Spot, no doubt you’ll be keen to leverage the screen with some visual skills.
+After all, Alexa with a screen offers loads of new possibilities.

 Essential reading: Complete guide to Amazon Alexa